 Modified vehicles (change in tax group)

-If you have modified a vehicle and the vehicle's tax group has changed as a result, the refund amount will be calculated according to the new tax group.
+If you have modified a vehicle with the result that the vehicle has been assigned to a new tax group, the refund amount will be calculated under the tax group you have changed the vehicle to.

 De-registration in Norway